preemptive/r8-docs/README.md

 ## Introduction

 This is unofficial documentation for [R8](https://android-developers.googleblog.com/2018/11/r8-new-code-shrinker-from-google-is.html), Google's code shrinker for Android&trade;.
-Google intends R8 to be a drop-in replacement for [ProGuard](https://www.guardsquare.com/en/products/proguard), and, as R8 is designed to be compatible with most ProGuard rules, the [ProGuard Manual](pg_man) is a valuable reference for R8.
+Google intends R8 to be a drop-in replacement for [ProGuard](https://www.guardsquare.com/en/products/proguard), and has provided [documentation in the Android Studio User Guide](https://developer.android.com/studio/build/shrink-code) to help you get started with it.
-However, there still are substantial differences between R8 and ProGuard, and Google has not documented those differences.
+However, they rely on the [ProGuard Manual](pg_man) for detailed documentation, even though there are substantial differences between R8 and ProGuard.
-This site is meant to fill that gap.
+This documentation is meant to supplement the Android Studio User Guide and the ProGuard Manual to fill that gap.

 This site is [open source on GitHub&trade;](https://github.com/preemptive/r8-docs) and we encourage you to contribute by opening [issues](https://github.com/preemptive/r8-docs/issues) or submitting pull requests.